A Tight Bound of Hard Thresholding: Introduction

-In this paper, we are interested in the hard thresholding~(HT) operator underlying a large body of the developed algorithms in compressed sensing~(e.g., IHT, CoSaMP, SP), machine learning~(e.g., sparse principal component analysis~\cite{ma2013sparse,yuan2013truncated}) and statistics~(e.g., sparse precision matrix estimation~\cite{yuan2013gradient}).
-Our motivation is two-fold: From a high level, compared to the convex programs, these HT-based algorithms are always orders of magnitude computationally more efficient, hence more practical for large-scale problems~\cite{tropp2010computational}.
-Nevertheless, they usually require a more stringent condition to guarantee the success of the algorithms.
-This naturally raises an interesting question whether we can derive milder or sharp conditions for HT-based algorithms to achieve the best of the two worlds.
-For practitioners, to address the huge volume of data, a popular strategy in machine learning is devising stochastic algorithms that sequentially update the solution.
-However, as many researchers observed~\cite{langford2009sparse,duchi2009fobos,xiao2010dual}, it is hard for the $\ell_1$ based stochastic algorithms to preserve the sparse structure of the solution as the batch solvers do.
-This immediately poses the question whether we are able to apply the principal idea of hard thresholding to stochastic algorithms while still ensuring fast convergence of the algorithms.
+In this paper, we are interested in the hard thresholding~(HT) operator underlying a large body of the developed algorithms in compressed sensing~(e.g., IHT, CoSaMP, SP), machine learning~\cite{yuan2013truncated}, and statistics~\cite{ma2013sparse}.
+Our motivation is two-fold.
+From a high level, compared to the convex programs, these HT-based algorithms are always orders of magnitude computationally more efficient, hence more practical for large-scale problems~\cite{tropp2010computational}.
+Nevertheless, they usually require a more stringent condition to guarantee the success.
+This naturally raises an interesting question of whether we can derive milder conditions for HT-based algorithms to achieve the best of the two worlds.
+For practitioners, to address the huge volume of data, a popular strategy in machine learning is to appeal to stochastic algorithms that sequentially update the solution.
+However, as many researchers observed~\cite{langford2009sparse,duchi2009fobos,xiao2010dual}, it is hard for the $\ell_1$-based stochastic algorithms to preserve the sparse structure of the solution as the batch solvers do.
+This immediately poses the question of whether we are able to apply the principal idea of hard thresholding to stochastic algorithms while still ensuring a fast convergence.

 To elaborate the problem more precisely, let us first turn to some basic properties of hard thresholding along with simple yet illustrative cases.
 For a general vector $\bb \in \Rd$, the hard thresholded signal $\Hk{\bb}$ is formed by setting all but the largest~(in magnitude) $k$ elements of $\bb$ to zero.
 Ties are broken lexicographically.
-Hence, the hard thresholded signal $\Hk{\bb}$ is always $k$-{\em sparse}, i.e., the number of non-zero components does not exceed $k$.
+Hence, the hard thresholded signal $\Hk{\bb}$ is always $k$-{sparse}, i.e., the number of non-zero components does not exceed $k$.
 Moreover, the resultant signal $\Hk{\bb}$ is a best $k$-sparse approximation to $\bb$ in terms of any $\ell_p$ norm~($p \geq 1$).
-That is, we are guaranteed that
+That is, for any $k$-sparse vector $\bx$

-In view of the above inequality, a broadly used bound in the literature for the deviation of the thresholded signal in terms of $\ell_2$ metric is as follows:
+In view of the above inequality, a broadly used bound in the literature for the deviation of the thresholded signal is as follows: